sepehrkianian09/sepehrkianian09/README.md

 - 👋 Hi, I’m @sepehrkianian09
-- 👀 I’m interested in Computer Science as a whole :)
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Computer Engineering
-- 💞️ I’m looking to collaborate on Researches & Great Projects
+- 💞️ I’m looking to collaborate on Innovative Projects
-- 📫 How to reach me? you can find me on linkedin @sepehrkianian09
+- 📫 How to reach me? you can find me on LinkedIn @sepehrkianian09

 <!---
 sepehrkianian09/sepehrkianian09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.